SupImDos/pydantic-argparse/docs/usage/parser.md

 to a drop-in-replacement as possible.

 ## Instantiation
-Instantiation of the `ArgumentParser` is as follows:
+To create an instance of the `ArgumentParser`:
 ```python
 parser = pydantic_argparse.ArgumentParser(
     model=Arguments,